RecordsKeeper/recordskeeper-python-sdk/docs/source/index.rst

 RecordsKeeper Python SDK
 ========================

 Python libraries for recordskeeper.
-The RecordsKeeper Python SDK provides access to the python libraries of `RecordsKeeper <https://github.com/RecordsKeeper/recordskeeper-core>`_.
+The RecordsKeeper Python SDK provides access to the python libraries of `RecordsKeeper <https://github.com/RecordsKeeper/recordskeeper-python-sdk>`_.

 Installation
 ------------

 Install from `PyPI <https://pypi.python.org/pypi>`_ using `pip <http://www.pip-installer.org/en/latest/>`_, a package manager for Python.
+There are two different packages for two different versions of python, for python2 version

 .. code-block:: bash